And the 5 planning steps you need to follow to make party planning a breeze!

 - It is excellent to DIY a party, but don’t be afraid to outsource some of the work!
 We can sometimes get carried away and try and do everything ourselves; I know I do.
 But to take some weight off your shoulders, it is ok to ask for help, even from friends or family.

 - On the same note as above, try and borrow from friends or family instead of renting or buying.
-I’m talking about tables, chairs, glassware, etc. I borrow items for parties all the time, and it saves me a lot of time, trouble and money.
+I’m talking about tables, chairs, glassware, etc. I borrow items for parties all the time, saving me a lot of time, trouble and money.

 - Instead of throwing a bunch of sweets into Party Favour packs, try and give the kids something educational.
 For our John Deere/Farm themed party, I gave them green bean seeds with instructions.
-And similarly for the Wild Animal/Safari themed party, I included toilet paper roll binoculars.
-The kids will have a lot more fun playing with something and learning from it, plus you will save the parents some trouble as well.
+And similarly, for the Wild Animal/Safari themed party, I included toilet paper roll binoculars.
+The kids will have a lot more fun playing with something and learning from it, plus you will save the parents some trouble.

 - Don’t worry too much about the amount of food you need to prepare.
 My kids are still small, so the parents and siblings come along for the parties, and the number of guests quickly add up.
 And then we start to worry that there will be too little and add more, therefore more work for us and more money to spend.
 At most parties, I have seen that there is way too much food.
 So I have learned not to stress about the food.
 I put out what I had planned originally, and there has always been enough.
 You can take food off of your list of things to worry about.